 1 Closed versus open reduction top

 Anatomical reduction of the humeral head fragment is essential for this procedure.
 If closed reduction is unsatisfactory, proceed to an open procedure with a glenohumeral arthrotomy.
 First divide the subscapularis tendon or reflect it along with the lesser tuberosity.
-Click here for a description of the anterior shoulder arthrotomy.
+For a description of the anterior shoulder arthrotomy see the deltopectoral approach.

 2 Reduction and preliminary fixation topenlarge

 Reduction of the humeral head

 In cases of slightly displaced humeral head fragments one can abstain from a reduction and just fix the humeral head percutaneously with screws.

 In cases of displaced humeral head fragments reduction can be achieved by moderate digital pressure or manipulation onto the humeral head.